multiOTP/multiotp/README.md

 WHAT'S NEW IN THE RELEASES
 ==========================
+# What's new in 5.8.8 releases
+- Add Raspberry Pi Bullseye 11.0 support
+- Better docker support (also for Synology)

-# What's new in 5.8.7 releases
+# What's new in 5.8 releases
 - Embedded Windows nginx edition updated to version 1.21.6
 - Embedded Windows PHP edition updated to version 7.4.29
 - New MariaDB/MySQL indexes handling during schema creation and schema updates
 - Enhanced internal tests

-# What's new in 5.8 releases
 - New Telnyx SMS provider support
 - PHP 7.4 deprecated code cleaned
 - Email token is now supported for Credential Provider